tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/INSTALLATION.md

 The advantage of running locally is that sound and that TCP-support for MR-Clock can be activated.
 Currently, only source code distribution is supported.

+You need a computer that is connected to a local Wi-fi.

 ### Source code installation
 In order to run the clock from source code, do the following steps:

 1. Download and install [NET Core 5.0 SDK](https://dotnet.microsoft.com/download/dotnet-core).
 Select the version appropriate for your operating system.
-You can run .NET on many different operating systems, not only Windows.
+You can run .NET on many different operating systems, not only *Windows*, but for example *Raspberry Pi*.
 2. Clone or pull the [source code](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp.git) to a local folder on your computer.
 3. Go to the folder **App/Server** (and <u>not</u> *Clock.Server*), open a command prompt there and execute the following command: